 Adam Shatraw is currently the coordinator for Early College High School and Supervisor for Performing Arts K-12 in the East Syracuse Minoa High School where he conducts three choirs and produces two productions each year.
 Previously he worked at ESM as the Vocal Music Teacher and Theatre Director for five years and before that at Byram Hills High School in Armonk, NY where he directed over 30 productions and taught classes in Theatre and Theatre Tech.
 In 2010, he received the Teacher Recognition Award for Byram Hills HS.

 Adam holds a Bachelor of Music degree from the Crane School of Music at SUNY Potsdam, a Master of Arts from Teachers College at Columbia University and is pursuing his CAS in Educational Leadership at Syracuse University.
 He is currently the NYSSMA Zone 3 Representative, previously served as the NYSSMA Zone 11 Representative for five years and is a Co-Chair for the annual NYSTEA Student Conference.

 Adam strongly believes in the power that theatre has to reach students, create community and affect the lives of all who share in the group experience.
 It is central to his teaching philosophy that theatre, and all of the fine arts, must be included in the education of all students in order to produce strong 21st Century thinkers.

-For over 20 years, Kristie has been the New York State Theatre Education Association (NYSTEA) State Education Liaison/Curriculum Chair working with Theatre curriculum development, assessment and certification.
+For over 20 years, Kristie has been the New York State Theatre Education Association (NYSTEA) State Education Liaison/Curriculum Chair working with Theatre Standards, Curriculum Development, Assessment and Certification.
 She was the chair of the committee that developed the Theatre Resource Guide in collaboration with NYSTEA and the State Education Department.
 In addition, she has worked with the State Education Department on the Arts Assessment project and the development of the Theatre Certification Exam.
-Most recently, she was selected as Chair for the Arts Content Advisory Panel and the Chair of the Theatre Standards Revision Team as well part of the Blue Ribbon Commission for the Arts at SED.
-Most recently, she was named the Chair for the newly formed Arts Content Advisory Panel for the NYS Education Department.
+Most recently, she was selected as the Chair for the Arts Content Advisory Panel and the Chair of the Theatre Standards Revision team at the NYS Education Department.
+She was proud to be selected as a committee member for the Theatre Teacher Evaluation Workbook team for EdTA as well as part of the EdTA Model Curriculum Project.